-2. submission to or rejection of harassment is used as the basis for employment decisions affecting the individual hostile. intimidating, or offensive work environment.
+Hostile Workplace Harassment: This term refers to any action that unreasonably interferes with work performance, or which creates a hostile, intimidating, or offensive work environment.
 Every employee of RCS is assured the right to work in an environment free from unlawful workplace harassment and retaliation.
 Unlawful workplace harassment is unwelcome or unsolicited speech or conduct based on race, color, religion, sex (including gender identity and pregnancy), national origin, age, disability, genetic information, sexual orientation, or parental status that creates a hostile work environment or circumstances involving quid pro quo.
 One or more of these factors must exist in order for the harassment to be considered unlawful.